 An example of hostile work environment harassment would be an employee posting sexually explicit photographs in his work area, which another employee finds offensive to such a degree that he or she cannot perform the functions of his or her job.

 The Civil Rights Act of 1991 has exposed employers to punitive and compensatory damages and jury trials for both types of sexual harassment as well as sex‑based harassment.
 Therefore, it is imperative that employers identify and eliminate acts of sexual harassment (harassment of a sexual nature) and sex‑based harassment (harassment based on a person’s gender) in the workplace.

 In 2019, the Illinois General Assembly passed several laws impacting how employers deal with sexual harassment in the workplace.
 Part of that legislation, the Workplace Transparency Act, takes effect January 1, 2020.
 Under this act, employers are prohibited from including provisions that prohibit prospective, current or former employees from reporting allegations of unlawful conduct to federal, state or local officials for investigation.
 This law also requires mandatory sexual harassment training.
-More information can be found in Chapter 14: Workplace harassment in the Illinois Human Resources Manual.
+More information can be found in Workplace harassment in the Illinois Human Resources Manual.